What Does the G20 Do?

 What have been the main points of contention?

-G20 members could also face divisions over how to address the economic shocks disproportionately affecting emerging economies.
+G20 members also faced divisions over how to address the economic shocks disproportionately affecting emerging economies.
 The energy crisis resulting from the war in Ukraine has led to food scarcity and soaring energy prices, as well as inflationary pressures that have engendered a stronger U.S. dollar at the expense of depreciating currencies in emerging economies.
-As a result, more countries are turning to international lenders for bailouts; over one hundred countries have requested emergency assistance from the International Monetary Fund (IMF) since the beginning of the pandemic.
-IMF lending to distressed economies soared to a record high of $140 billion in 2022 and is expected to rise.
-The G20 introduced a common framework for debt treatment ahead of its 2020 summit, but only three countries—Chad, Ethiopia, and Zambia—have requested debt relief under the framework.
+As a result, more countries are turning to international lenders for bailouts; over one hundred countries requested emergency assistance from the International Monetary Fund (IMF) in response to the pandemic.
+Beginning in 2022, IMF lending to distressed economies soared to a record high, reaching $149 billion by 2024.

 There is also still friction within the group regarding climate change.
 China, India, Russia, and Saudi Arabia reportedly blocked an agreement on phasing out coal use and fossil fuel subsidies at a July 2021 meeting of environment ministers.
 And following the invasion of Ukraine, Germany and other G20 countries have reneged on previous promises to stop financing fossil fuel projects overseas.
+The New Delhi summit again failed to produce ambitious climate action, calling only for a “phasedown” of coal rather than a “phaseout,” and Lula argues “the planet has had enough of unfulfilled climate agreements.”

 What happens on the sidelines of the summits?

 These tête-à-têtes, whether planned or impromptu, often grab headlines due to their diplomatic gravity.
 In Hamburg, Germany, in 2017, Trump met Putin for the first time, holding multiple meetings that lasted several hours each and sparked concerns among U.S. allies within the G20.
 The following year, a bilateral meeting again overshadowed the G20 summit, this time between Trump and Chinese President Xi Jinping.
-The two leaders agreed to delay threatened tariff hikes.

 Recommended Resources